JazmineMT/ContentGuide/02-voice-and-tone.md

 **Conversational**, we know when to be professional and when to be more casual.

-**Action-Focused**, we are clear about the steps customers need to follow.
+**Action-Focused**, we're clear about the steps customers need to follow.

 **Clear and Concise**, we don't use ten words when five are enough.